And greetings and welcome back, ladies and gentlemen.

 As I said earlier, when's the last time the American people loved lobbyists?

-Wow, did selling the Lincoln bedroom hurt Clinton?
+Did selling the Lincoln bedroom hurt Clinton?

-Johnny Chung did any of that hurt Clinton.
+Johnny Chung, did any of that hurt Clinton?

-Bob in Auburn, Massachusetts.
+Bob in Auburn, Massachusetts, welcome to the program.

 Hi, Rush.